mb0/xelf-go/doc/lit_vals.md

 interface to allow external wrapper implementations.

 We changed List, Dict and Map to store the full type to avoid allocations when checking value types.

+We use a type pointer as type body directly instead element bodies, this allows us to wrap element types with minimal additional allocation as long as the element type is addressable, this also keeps an element type and the wrapped element in sync if used carefully.

 We add `typ.Wrap` as value wrapper that allows generic type redefinition to compatible types.
 It also covers null handling for values that do not.
 It unifies and obsoletes OptMut and AnyMut.